margaretmf/margaretmf.github.io/index.md

 **Estoy interesada en las culturas, las narrativas, y los arquetipos sobre la ingeniería así como STEAM educación.
 Los libros para las niñas por Jean Craighead George capturan creativamente la cultura histórica alrededor la ingeniería y la naturaleza.**

 Finally, as a student at the University of Virginia and the University of Glasgow, I used to row.
-I used to wake up by 5am driving team members to practice in Charlottesville and waking up at 5am to go to practice in Glasgow, Scotland.
+I used to wake up by 5am and drove team members to practice in Charlottesville.
 I'd love to get back into shape and row with a team.
 Rowing on a river is the best thing to appreciate being a team member, to commit to goals, to express diligence, intelligence, a sense of unity and oneness, and strength, and to love nature - the water, the trees, the birds.

-Finalmente, como un estudiante de las Universidad de Virginia y la Universidad de Glasgow, remé.
+**Finalmente, como un estudiante de las Universidad de Virginia y la Universidad de Glasgow, remé.
+Desperté antes de ante a las 5 am y condujo miembros del equipo para practicar en Charlottesville, Virginia y en Glasgow, Scotland.
+Me encantaría volver a estar en forma y remar con un equip.
+Remando en a río es la cosa mejor para agradecer ser una miembra de un equipo, cometer a metas, expresar diligencia, intelligencia, un sentido de unidad, y fuerza, and amar naturaleza - la agua, los árboles, y los aves.**

 **How Do I Improve Myself?**
 * Daily, I work to express gratitude for people and appreciate the latent talents I see in people.